ToluwaniO/QuickEats/README.md

 ***What QuickEats Does***

-QuickEats is a mobile application designed to allow users to order food at dine in resturaunts, pay their bills, add tips, manage their payment methods, review their payment history and allows resturaunts to autocharge customers who have left the resturaunt without paying.
+QuickEats is a mobile application designed to allow users to order food at dine in restaurants, pay their bills, add tips, manage their payment methods, review their payment history and allows restaurants to autocharge customers who have left the restaurant without paying.

 ***Functionality***
 Login: